 The polygonal forms are essentially stand-ins for people: colors, angles and relative positions allude to power dynamics and emotional tenor.
 Elements of landscape and still life, from the red-hued Mojave of my childhood and the verdant Pacific Northwest I now call home, mark these as biographical.

-Began in 2016, this ongoing series began with this thought experiment penned in a sketchbook: “stories are abstractions of events; geometry is the abstraction of the space where those events occur.”
+This ongoing series began in 2016 with this thought experiment penned in a sketchbook: “stories are abstractions of events; geometry is the abstraction of the space where those events occur.”